eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 logger('info', 'Agent connected', { data: {...} });
 ```

-Each agent device is identified by a 30 char slug in `localStorage.deviceId`.
+Each agent device is identified by a 30 char slug stored in `localStorage.deviceId`.
-This is added to the log along with the authenticated user's email and username,
+This is added to the log's JSON along with the authenticated user's email and username,
 if there is an authenticated user.

-In summary the following is added to client log entries:
+In summary the following can be added to client log entries:
 `deviceId: '...', user: { email, username }, tags: 'client'`.